 The Roman Catholic teaching known as The Immaculate Conception (Mary being conceived without sin) is a DEMONIC COUNTERFEIT of the sinlessness of Jesus Christ.
 (2 Corinthians 5:21)

-The Roman Catholic teaching of The Assumption (Mary was raised into heaven without dying) is a DEMONIC COUNTERFEIT of the actual ascension of Jesus Christ into heaven.
+The Roman Catholic teaching of The Assumption (Mary was raised, body and soul into heaven, with/without dying?) is a DEMONIC COUNTERFEIT of the actual ascension of Jesus Christ into heaven.
 (Luke 24:50-53, Acts 1:8-11)

 The Roman Catholic teaching of Mary being the Queen of Heaven is a DEMONIC COUNTERFEIT of Jesus Christ being the King of Kings and Lord of Lords!
 (Deuteronomy 10:17, Psalm 136:3, 1 Timothy 6:15, Revelation 17:14, 19:16)